AdobeDocs/audience-manager-learn.en/help/build-and-manage-audiences/algorithmic-models/increase-roas-by-using-algorithmic-look-alike-models.md

 Once you have created an Algorithmic [!UICONTROL Trait], you can create a new [!UICONTROL segment] to put it in, so that you can activate the data (you cannot activate a [!UICONTROL trait], but rather create a new one-[!UICONTROL trait] [!UICONTROL segment] with the Algorithmic [!UICONTROL Trait] in it, so that you can activate (use) the [!UICONTROL segment]).

 Once you have created a [!UICONTROL segment] from this Algorithmic [!UICONTROL trait], you will have an audience of potential clients who look like people that have already converted on your site.
-Now you can map this [!UICONTROL segment] to any of your DSP [!UICONTROL destinations] in Audience Manager, and you will be able to target your marketing to those look-alikes, who are more likely to convert on your site than just the normal public, increasing your Return on Ad Spend.
+Now you can map this [!UICONTROL segment] to any of your DSP [!UICONTROL destinations] in Audience Manager.
+You will be able to target your marketing to those look-alikes, who are more likely to convert on your site than just the normal public, increasing your Return on Ad Spend.
 Good luck!